Bigstep

 ONStor Inc. provides Storage Area Network (SAN) file service solutions for storage area networks that consolidates, manages, and scales storage resources.
 The company’s products include SF4400 SAN Filer, a hardware and software solution for storing and managing files within a multiple-vendor SAN infrastructure.
 It also offers load balancing, storage consolidation, and data backup solutions.
 ONStor’s strategic partners include Hitachi Data Systems, 3PAR, IBM Corporation, VERITAS Software, and Brocade Communications Systems.
 It was formerly known as ClariStor Inc. The company was founded in 2000 and is based in Los Gatos, California.
 As of July 27, 2009, ONStor, Inc. operates as a subsidiary of LSI Corporation.

-Miradia is a manufacturer specializing in micro-electro-mechanical system (MEMS) products.
-The company employs advanced technology to integrate MEMS structures directly onto complementary metal-oxide semiconductors and utilizes wafer scale packaging.
-Established in 2003 and based in Sunnyvale, California, Miradia was previously known as XHP Microsystems, Inc. As of 2009, it operates as a subsidiary of Touch Micro-system Technology.
+Miradia is a company that specializes in the design and manufacture of micro-electro-mechanical systems (MEMS) products.
+Founded in 2003 and based in Sunnyvale, California, Miradia utilizes innovative technology to integrate MEMS structures directly onto complementary metal-oxide semiconductors and employs wafer scale packaging techniques.
+Formerly known as XHP Microsystems, Inc., the company has established itself as a key player in the MEMS sector.
+As of 2009, Miradia operates as a subsidiary of Touch Micro-system Technology.

 Emergent Game Technologies